prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 1. If a person entitled to start proceedings under Article  47 of the Agreement considers it likely that an Application for provisional measures against him as a defendant may be lodged before the Court in the near future, he may file a Protective letter.

 2. The Protective letter shall be filed with the Registry in the language of the patent and shall contain:
-	- (a) the name of the defendant or defendants filing the Protective letter and of the defendant’s representative;
+	- (a) the name of the defendant or defendants filing the Protective letter and of the defendant's representative;
 	- (b) the name of the presumed applicant for provisional measures;
 	- (c) postal and electronic addresses for service on the defendant filing the Protective letter and the names of the persons authorised to accept service ;
 	- (d) postal and, where available, electronic addresses for service on the presumed applicant  for provisional measures and the names of the persons authorised to accept service if known ;